 If circumstances mean you don’t graduate with the grade you wanted, there are lots of reasons to be optimistic about your career prospects – Graduate schemes requiring at least a 2:1 actually represent a small amount of graduate labour market.
 Most employers are more flexible.
 If a 2:1 is needed for a specific industry, research… Read More Worried about getting a good job if you didn’t secure a 2:1?

 Asking for adjustments in the work place can be difficult, especially if you are unsure of exactly what to ask for.
 This article hopes to address this, and is split into two parts- Firstly, answers to the question ‘What are some of the best things you’ve seen employers do to support staff experiencing mental health… Read More What can companies do to support new staff who experience mental health challenges?

 If you experience social anxiety, attending a formal job interview with strangers may be something you really don’t look forward to.
 Beyond the essential steps of researching the employer, thinking about questions you might get asked, working with your careers service and so on, below are some excerpts of advice to help with this.
 Claire… Read More Social anxiety and job interviews

-I asked several experts to share their answers to the question – “From your experience, what’s the best piece of advice you would give to an Autistic student looking for employment?”
-We’re very lucky that people gave up their time to help out, and here are their answers: Daniel Aherne, Director, Adjust Consultancy and Training… Read More Advice for Autistic students looking for employment
+I asked several experts to share their answers to the question – “What’s the best piece of advice you would give to a student with mental health challenges who is looking for employment?”
+We’re very lucky that people gave up their time to help out, and here are their answers: Nick Elston “Avoid assumption.
+We… Read More Job searching advice for students experiencing mental health challenges